What insurers consider when setting premiums

 Why cheap cars don't always get the best rates

-None of the above really explains why Larry gets a much better deal on insurance for his CR-V than Jim with his Versa.
+None of the above really explains why Larry gets a much better deal on insurance for his Pilot than Jim with his CR-V.

 If a car holds up better in a crash, causing less damage to the vehicle or the fragile humans inside, that can mean big savings for insurers.
 After all, a single serious injury can mean years of costly tests, drugs, therapy and surgery.